MoazAlHossary/webgoat-owasp-top10/A1-Injection/Docs.md

 # (A1) Broken Access Control

 ### Vulnerability Description
-The application uses predictable session tokens (`hijack_cookie`), allowing attackers to brute-force valid session IDs.
-This enables unauthorized access to other users’ sessions.
-Poor randomness in token generation leads to session hijacking.
+The application creates session tokens which follow clear patterns so attackers can perform automated authentication attempts to obtain valid session IDs.
+The method lets attackers access different user sessions without authorization.
+The generation of session tokens should be random otherwise attackers can carry out session hijacking.

 ---